 The setting of a story.
+Arguably one of the most important elements of a story (and, for me at least, usually the first thing I think of when developing my story concept).
 There are countless places to choose from, and you can choose from anywhere real or imaginary.
 That gives you so many options, in fact, that it may actually be somewhat intimidating to try to figure out where you want your book or short story to be set.
-I figured I’d help with that, by gifting you with 7 unusual ideas for a story setting.
+I figured I’d help with that, by gifting you with 7 unusual ideas for a fictional story setting.

 The Human Body

 Our first location on the list gets real weird.
 Yep, we’re getting all Magical School Bus, Fantastic Voyage up in here.